Bachelor of Arts in Buddhist Studies with Himalayan Language

 BA Application and Admission

-Candidates who have completed Higher Secondary School (through grade 12) and students from Nepali high schools with a minimum score of second division/45 percent are eligible to apply for the program and should visit the Admissions Section of this website before applying.
+Applicants who have completed Higher Secondary School (through grade 12) and students from Nepali high schools with a minimum score of second division/45 percent are eligible to apply for the program and should visit the Admissions Section of this website before applying.

 Please note that applications for the BA program are only accepted for a Fall semester start.